 Dan Fuss, CFA, has fifty-eight years of experience in his field and has been with the investment firm Loomis Sayles since 1976.
 He is currently a vice chairman and manages the bond funds.
 He won the 2019 Morningstar Outstanding Portfolio Manager award.

-Christine Lagarde is Chairman of the International Monetary Fund (IMF) since 2011.
+the International Monetary Fund (IMF) from 2011 to 2019.
 She previously was French Minister of the Economy and was the first female chairman of the major international law firm Baker & McKenzie.
-The Financial Times ranked her the best Finance Minister in the Eurozone.

 John Calamos, mutual-fund manager and a self-made billionaire.
 He founded Calamos Asset Management in 1977 (asset under management is over $20 billion).
 He received both Standard & Poors/BusinessWeek awards for Excellence in Fund Management.

 BOARD OF ADVISORS

 Michel has close to forty years of investing experience.
 He started his career at the Banque Neuflize Schlumberger Mallet (NSM, which is now part of ABN Amro).
 He then joined the BNP Paribas Group and became the managing director of a brokerage firm and president of an investment advisory firm.
 Until 2014, he served on the board of directors of a mutual fund.
 Michel was also the deputy mayor of Neuilly sur Seine, a town near Paris, from 1983–2014.
 He is "Chevalier de la Légion d’Honneur."

 In 1989, Michel invited Patrick to discover the "Palais Brongniart" and the Paris Stocks Exchange.
 Following this visit, Patrick developed a passion for the financial markets.

 Michel has a master's degree in business and economics from ESSEC, and is former student of the CFAF.
 He is also honorary member of the "Société Française des Analystes Financiers (SFAF)".